AritraStark/Classifying-high-energy-jets/README.md

-# Classifying-high-energy-jets
+# Classifying high energy jets
-Classification of high energy particle jets
+A deep learning solution for classifying high energy particle jets into electrons and photons.